 tests.test_get_inputs(get_inputs)

-the initial state of the application name "initial_state"Returns the initial state in the cell and the following tuple (Cell, InitialState)
+rnn_sizeset RNN size.zero_state()function to initialize the state of Celltf.identity()the initial state of the application name "initial_state"Returns the initial state in the cell and the following tuple (Cell, InitialState)

 def get_init_cell(batch_size, rnn_size, n_cell=1):